jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **East/West traffic**: network traffic that is within a data, control, or application plane; within a data center or between geo dispersed locations
 - **North/South traffic**: in SDN terms, data flowing up (northbound) and down (southbound) the stack of data/control/application planes; data flowing from the organization to external distinations (northbound), or into the org from external sources (southbound)
 - **Converged protocol**: combines/converges standard protcols (such as TCP/IP) with proprietary/non-standard ones; they can complicate enterprise-wide security engineering efforts requiring specialist knowledge
+- **DHCP**: Dynamic Host Configuration Protocol is an industry standard used to dynamically assign IP addresses to network devices
+- **Disassociation attack**: AKA deauthentication attack, is a type of denial-of-service (DoS) attack targeting Wi-Fi networks; it exploits the management frames used in the Wi-Fi protocol to forcibly disconnect (disassociate) a user’s device from a wireless access point (AP); these attacks can cause disruptions in network availability and can be used as part of a larger attack, such as a man-in-the-middle (MITM) attack
 - **DNS**: Domain Name Service is three interrelated elements: a service, a physical server, and a network protocol
 - **DNS poisoning**: act of falsifying DNS info used by clients to reach a system; can be accomplished via a rogue DNS server, pharming, altering a hosts file, corrupting IP config, DNS query spoofing, and proxy falsification; examples:
     - HOSTS poisoning
     - authorized DNS server attack
     - caching DNS server attack
     - changing a DNS server address
     - DNS query spoofing
-- **DHCP**: Dynamic Host Configuration Protocol is an industry standard used to dynamically assign IP addresses to network devices
 - **Domain hijacking**: or domain theft, is the malicious action of changing the registration of a domain name without the authorization of the owner
+- **Evil twin**: a type of Wi-Fi attack where a malicious actor sets up a fake wireless access point (AP) that mimics a legitimate one, with the goal of tricking users into connecting to the rogue access point, allowing the attacker to intercept, monitor, and manipulate the victim’s network traffic, potentially capturing sensitive data such as login credentials, financial info, and personal communications
 - **FDDI**: Fiber Distributed Data Interface is an ANSI X3T9.5 LAN standard; 100Mbps, token-passing using fiber-optic, up to 2 kilometers
 - **FCoE**: Fibre Channel over Ethernet is a lightweight encapulsation protocol without the reliable data transport of TCP
 - **Gateway device**: a firewall or other device that sits at the edge of the network to regulate traffic and enforce rules